rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

  to adequately regulate.
-What can be done, and this may likely prove itself out over time, is stringent laws against fractional reserve and a wiser civilization where all individuals know that they must save in Bitcoin
+What can be done, and this may likely prove itself out over time, is a wiser civilization where all individuals know that they must save in Bitcoin
  (proper self custody).
 There are no guarantees, and
- it may take several generations for any culture or local civilization to advance itself beyond fractional reserve.
+ it may take several generations for civilization to advance itself and to put "fractional reserve" in the same category as "snake oil".

 Ultimately, Bitcoin presents
  all of humanity --